EvanSkiStudios/Raccoon-Mischief/Features/Features_2.0.1.md

 * Rotten Flesh to Leather > can be cooked on furnace, smoker or campfire
 * Milk Potion > A potion that removes potion effects
 * UnMetaDataCookies > Removes Meta Data from cookies (A-Turtles-Troll adds meta to the cookies to prevent stacking)
-* Throwable Brick, A brick you can throw and break glass with, they do 1.5 hearts of damage
+* Throwable Brick > A brick you can throw and break glass with, they do 1.5 hearts of damage
-* Cake recipe is now changed to require a sweet berry
+* Cake > recipe is now changed to require a sweet berry

 ## Effects
 * If a player falls into the void they will be teleported to the same coords at the top of the overworld